Betty Ross: Becoming the Red She-Hulk

 In the aftermath of the Leader's attempted takeover, Betty tells Bruce that they are no longer married, since she was declared legally dead and everyone else knows that Bruce had married Caiera.
 But in the last series, the Hulk family defeats Fin Fang Foom.
 Afterwards, Betty and Bruce resume their romantic relationship, but it gets shaky as Bruce becomes obsessed with regaining the power of the Hulk.

-During the "Fear Itself" storyline, the Red She-Hulk travelled to Brazil, along with Spider-Woman, Ms. Marvel and the Protector, to fight the Hulk, who was transformed into Nul: Breaker of Worlds.
+During the "Fear Itself" storyline, the Red She-Hulk traveled to Brazil, along with Spider-Woman, Ms. Marvel, and the Protector, to fight the Hulk, who was transformed into Nul: Breaker of Worlds.
 She later receives an enchanted Asgardian sword from Iron Man and joins the heroes in the final battle against the Serpent and his forces.
 After the battle, the Stark-Asgardian weapons were returned to Asgard to be melted down, but the Red She-Hulk kept her sword.

 Following the "Original Sin" storyline, the Hulk persona emerges as the result of an attempt to assassinate Bruce and efforts to save his life using the Extremis virus.
-This new Hulk, calling himself "Doc Green", decides that gamma-powered superhumans are a threat to humanity that must be eliminated.
-Betty despaired of the Red She-Hulk and was cured of her insanity and her mutation by Doc Green, although whether this will be permanent is debatable, as Banner in any form has never been able to cure himself or any gamma-ray mutate to date on a permanent basis.
-But she realized that she had made the same mistake that Bruce had made; she had created a monster.
+This new Hulk, calling himself "Doc Green", decides that gamma-powered superhumans are a threat to humanity that must be eliminated, with Betty being among his victims.

-During the "Civil War II" storyline, Betty Ross was among those who learned about Bruce Banner's death and ended up mourning him at his funeral.
+During the "Civil War II" storyline, Betty Ross was among those who learned about Bruce Banner's death and attended his funeral.